C++: History

-In 1982, Stroustrup started to develop a successor to C with Classes, which he named "C++" (++ being the increment operator in C) after going through several other names.
-New features were added, including virtual functions, function and operator overloading, references, constants, type-safe free-store memory allocation (new/delete), improved type checking, and BCPL-style single-line comments with two forward slashes (//).
-Furthermore, Stroustrup developed a new, standalone compiler for C++, Cfront.
+In 1982, Stroustrup began designing a cleaned-up and extended successor to C with Classes, using traditional compiler technology.
+The language was briefly called C84 before the name C++ was adopted; the name was suggested by Rick Mascitti and refers to C's ++ increment operator.
+The resulting language included virtual functions, function and operator overloading, references, const, improved type checking, user-controlled free-store memory allocation (new/delete), and BCPL-style single-line // comments.
+Stroustrup also designed and implemented Cfront, the C++ compiler front end, between spring 1982 and summer 1983.

-In 1984, Stroustrup implemented the first stream input/output library.
-The idea of providing an output operator rather than a named output function was suggested by Doug McIlroy (who had previously suggested Unix pipes).

 In 1985, the first edition of The C++ Programming Language was released, which became the definitive reference for the language, as there was not yet an official standard.
 The first commercial implementation of C++ was released in October of the same year.

 In 1989, C++ 2.0 was released, followed by the updated second edition of The C++ Programming Language in 1991.
 New features in 2.0 included multiple inheritance, abstract classes, static member functions, const member functions, and protected members.
 In 1990, The Annotated C++ Reference Manual was published.
 This work became the basis for the future standard.
 Later feature additions included templates, exceptions, namespaces, new casts, and a Boolean type.

 In 1998, C++98 was released, standardizing the language, and a minor update (C++03) was released in 2003.

 After C++98, C++ evolved relatively slowly until, in 2011, the C++11 standard was released, adding numerous new features, enlarging the standard library further, and providing more facilities to C++ programmers.
 After a minor C++14 update released in December 2014, various new additions were introduced in C++17.
 After becoming finalized in February 2020, a draft of the C++20 standard was approved on 4 September 2020, and officially published on 15 December 2020.

 On January 3, 2018, Stroustrup was announced as the 2018 winner of the Charles Stark Draper Prize for Engineering, "for conceptualizing and developing the C++ programming language".

 In December 2022, C++ ranked third on the TIOBE index, surpassing Java for the first time in the history of the index.
 As of November 2024, the language ranks second after Python, with Java being in third.

 In March 2025, Stroustrup issued a call for the language community to defend it.
 Since the language allows manual memory management, bugs that represent security risks such as buffer overflow may be introduced in programs when inadvertently misused by the programmer.